flyteorg/flytekit/plugins/flytekit-mmcloud/README.md

 ### Agent Image

-Install `flytekitplugins-float` in the agent image.
+Install `flytekitplugins-mmcloud` in the agent image.

 A `float` binary (obtainable via the OpCenter) is required.
 Copy it to the agent image `PATH`.